SuryasnatGit/thrift-distributed-systems-projects/assignment1/README.md

 #Node

-##`FindMachine(String Filename,List<Integer> Chain)`
+#`FindMachine(String Filename,List<Integer> Chain)`
 A RPC function used to find the machine that has the file specified by the file name.
+First the filename is hashed then to locate which machine it would be put into the module of the number of machines in the system is taken.
 Read and write depend on the function FindMachine to find a machine that has the resource the user is requesting to read or write.
 If the machine is the current machine then no RPC calls have to be made.
 Other wise the current machine will have to make hops across the network to find the resource.